opensvc/docs.opensvc.com/source/compliance.modules.deploy.rst

 * Push mode : a trusted server is responsible of pushing the modules to the nodes.
 The difficult part is the target node listing.
 Such lists can be extracted from the collector database.

-* Pull mode : each node is responsible from fetching the modules from a repository
+* Pull mode : each node is responsible from fetching the modules from a repository.

 This chapter describes the last method.